sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 * `sum`
 * `var`

-The common syntax of `byrow` for all of these function except `nunique` is:
+The common syntax of `byrow` for all of these functions except `nunique` is:

 `byrow(ds, fun, cols; [by , threads = true])`